Chords In Key Of A

 Q: What is the difference between a major and a minor key?

 A: The difference lies in the arrangement of whole and half steps in the scale.
-This leads to a major scale has a pattern of W-W-H-W-W-W-H, while a minor scale has a pattern of W-H-W-W-H-W-W. This difference results in distinct tonal qualities: major keys generally sound brighter and happier, while minor keys often sound darker and more melancholic.
+But a major scale has a pattern of W-W-H-W-W-W-H, while a minor scale has a pattern of W-H-W-W-H-W-W. This difference results in distinct tonal qualities: major keys generally sound brighter and happier, while minor keys often sound darker and more melancholic.

 Q: Can I use chords outside the key of A major?